Hepatoblastoma (Brief information)

 Liver transplantation

-For patients for whom surgical tumour removal carries too high a risk, the option of a liver transplantation can be evaluated.
-This may affect patients who, for example, have been diagnosed with a multifocal hepatoblastoma involving all four sectors (PRETEXT IV).
-In those situations, it is rather unlikely, that all metastases can be surgically removed.
+For patients for whom surgical tumour removal is not possible, the option of a liver transplantation can be evaluated.
+This may affect patients whose liver, for example, is affected in all four sectors (PRETEXT IV) or who have been diagnosed with a multifocal hepatoblastoma involving different sectors.
+In those situations, it is rather unlikely, that all hepatoblastoma foci in the liver can be surgically removed.
 Also, patients with stage PRETEXT IV and blood vessel involvement, whose tumour stage does not decrease to stage III upon chemotherapy, maybe considered for a liver transplant.

 Further treatment methods